alttch/eva3/doc/snmp_traps.rst

 set_down - handling the failures
 --------------------------------

-When the controller receives the trap notification indicating that the item is not available or disabled, its status is set to -1.
+When the controller receives trap notification indicating that the item is not available or disabled, its status is set to -1.

 This can be made with **set_down** variable, which's set similarly to **ident_vars**.
-If there are several OID, they should be listed and separated by a commas when setting up.
+If there are several OID, they should be listed and separated by commas when setting up.
 The handler assigns an error status to the item only if all set_down variables match the trap.

 Example: